Karla (character): Fictional biography

 Much of Karla's history is unconfirmed rumour, passed by Smiley to his protégé Peter Guillam.
-Among the rumours are that his father was a professional intelligence officer, first for the Czarist Okhranka and later for the Bolshevist Cheka; that as a boy Karla worked as a kitchen boy on a train in occupied Siberia during the Russo-Japanese War of 1904-1905 (putting his birth somewhere in the late 19th century); and that he was trained in espionage by "Berg" (a possible reference to the alias "Igor Konstantinovich Berg" used by Alexander Orlov), which Smiley compares to "being taught music by a great composer."
+Among the rumours are that his father was a professional intelligence officer, first for the Czarist Okhranka and later for the Bolshevist Cheka; that as a boy Karla worked as a kitchen boy on a train in occupied Siberia during the Russian Civil War; and that he was trained in espionage by "Berg" (a possible reference to the alias "Igor Konstantinovich Berg" used by Alexander Orlov), which Smiley compares to "being taught music by a great composer."

-The first recorded Karla activities came during the Spanish Civil War, when he entered Nationalist territory in Spain posing as a White Russian journalist (i.e., an anti-Communist Russian), and recruited a large number of German agents.
+The first recorded Karla activities came during the Spanish Civil War, when he entered Nationalist territory in Spain posing as a White Russian journalist, and recruited a large number of German agents.
 The network was code-named "Karla", and the agent was later known only by that name.
 It was an outstanding achievement for such a young man and would become characteristic of Karla in the series.

 He next appeared during the German invasion of Russia, running networks of partisans behind German lines.
 He discovered that his radio operator was a double agent for the Germans and so fed him false information that confused the Germans.
 According to one legend, at "Yelnya", Karla caused the Germans to shell their own forward line (presumably a reference to either the Yelnya Offensive during the first Battle of Smolensk, or the second Battle of Smolensk).

 During his years as a field agent, Karla traveled in several countries, recruiting agents who would later become highly placed in their respective national regimes.
 He traveled to England in 1936 and 1941 and recruited Bill Haydon, code-named "Gerald", who eventually became the number-two man in the "Circus" (the British Secret Intelligence Service).
 At another time he recruited Nelson Ko, a high-ranking technocrat in the People's Republic of China (according to Connie Sachs, Karla was one of the few Soviets to predict the souring of Sino-Soviet relations).